leandrosardi/pampa_dispatcher/README.md

 On the other hand, **workers** may be distributed worldwide, and don't require direct connection to the database.

+Finally, if you are planning to use this gem to either scrape website at a large scale, or run a bot farm, you will should work with the [Stealth Browser Automation](https://github.com/leandrosardi/stealth_browser_automation) gem too.
+The examples in this document are using such gem to run a tiny web scraper.

 # Installation

 ```cmd